Verifiable Intent Credential Provider

 Chain verification

-A single public endpoint returns both the VI credential chain status and the governance chain cross-reference for any registered agent.
+A single public endpoint returns both the Verifiable Intent credential chain status and the governance chain cross-reference for any registered agent.
 One query, two verification systems, unified result.

 Standards